 By Erin Davis

-Clicking through travel sites and booking a trip can improve your mental health, even if you can’t travel quite yet.
+Clicking through travel sites and booking a trip can improve your mental health and sense of wellbeing, even if you can’t travel quite yet.
 So says research from the University of Cornwall.

-Just because travel COVID-19 travel restrictions may still be in place, doesn’t mean we should stop adding destinations to our travel bucket list – and even booking a future trip.
+Just because some of us have not been traveling over the last year or so, doesn’t mean we should stop adding destinations to our travel bucket list – and even booking a future trip.

-Four months in, social isolation can undoubtedly impact our mental health, resulting in everything from anxiety, fear, and depression, to restlessness and an inability to focus.
-At a time when mental health is therefore particularly important, having a vacation to look forward to – even if it is months away – could be just what you need to lift your spirits.
+While months of social isolation can, undoubtedly, impact our mental health – resulting in everything from anxiety, fear, and depression, to restlessness and an inability to focus – having a vacation to look forward to – even if it is months away – could be just what you need to lift your spirits.

 The University of Cornwall research paper examined the psychological feelings before and after the experience happens and what the changes were.
-In short, they found that feelings of anticipation and excitement – having something to look forward to – offer a mental health boost.
+In short, they found that the feelings of anticipation and excitement – associated with something to look forward to – offer a mental health boost.
 Those participants who had a vacation planned were much happier.

 Looking at it that way, your future vacation begins as soon as you book it.
 In the meantime, use this downtown to decide which destination you’d like to check off your bucket list next.
 Start researching flights, hotels, resorts, and experiences now.